MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/build-workspaces.md

 #### Workspace Page Filter Group

-This subpattern is referenced in the pattern Workspace Operational, in Workspace Page Filter Group.
+This subpattern is referenced in the Operational Workspace pattern.
 It allows for a single input control, which can be used to filter the workspace as a whole.

 #### Section Tiles

-This subpattern is referenced in the pattern Workspace Operational, in Section Summary tiles.
-It allows for both tiles and charts.
-Any number of tiles and charts can be defined, in any order.
+This subpattern is referenced in the Operational Workspace pattern.
+It allows for both tiles and charts to be defined in any order.
 Tiles are defined with TileButton controls, and charts are defined with Form Part controls.
-A chart Form Part must have dimensions that match those of a normal tile, to ensure the chart flows correctly with the tiles displayed.
+A chart Form Part should have dimensions that match those of a normal tile, to ensure the chart flows correctly with the tiles displayed.

 #### Section Tabbed List

-This subpattern is referenced in the pattern Workspace Operational, in Section Tabbed List.
-It allows for multiple list containers to be modeled, each of which ultimately references a Form Part that points to a form containing the desired list.
+This subpattern is referenced in the Operational Workspace pattern.
+It allows for multiple list containers to be modeled, each of which references a Form Part that points to a form containing the desired list.
 It requires the following structure:

 - Tabbed List (Tab)
     - Tabbed List Page (TabPage) \[0..\*\]
-        - Form Part Section List (FormPartControl). **Note**: The referenced form must use the form pattern, Form Part Section List.
+        - Form Part Section List (FormPartControl). **Note**: The referenced form should use the Form Part Section List form pattern.

 #### Section Stacked Chart

-This subpattern is referenced in the pattern Workspace Operational, in Section Stacked Chart.
+This subpattern is referenced in the Operational Workspace.
 It allows for up to two charts, which will be rendered in a vertically stacked orientation.
 It requires the following structure:

 - Tab page (TabPage)
     - First Chart FormPart (FormPartControl) \[0..1\]